OAuth 2.0 Grant Types Reference

 Pick the correct OAuth 2.0 grant

 A grant type is the path an OAuth client takes to obtain an access token.
 The right one depends on what the client is: a web app that can redirect a user, a single-page or mobile app that cannot keep a secret, a backend service acting on its own behalf, or a constrained device like a TV.
-This tool describes each grant with its step-by-step flow and the security notes that matter, flagging which grants OAuth 2.1 keeps and which it removes.
+This reference describes each grant with its step-by-step flow and the security notes that matter, flagging which grants OAuth 2.1 keeps and which it removes.

-How it works
+How the redirect-based flow works